Software used in Mechanical Engineering

 - Labview academic non-research use is only offered in the ECI labs and the Mechanical Engineering Instructional labs

 - Labview for research is not covered bu the academic license and must be purchased by each research group from National Instruments

 SolidWorks is CAD and solid modeling software in use within the department that runs on Windows.

 Full network license

 The full network licensed version is only available for University owned desktop computer on campus within the Mechanical Engineering Department.
-For instructional, no-research use only students can access the ECI Labs for instruction.
+For instructional, no-research use only students can access the ECI Labs remotely for instruction.

 *Solidworks Student Version no longer available.